- 1What Is Colestipol?

 Discontinuation - Colestipol should not be stopped without a doctor’s advice as the blood cholesterol suddenly increases again.

-Base-Line - When Colestipol is discontinued, the serum cholesterol level takes usually one month to return to the baseline levels.
+Base-Line - When Colestipol is discontinued, the serum cholesterol level usually takes one month to return to the base-line levels.

-Duration - Long-term use of Colestipol may cause vitamin K deficiency and therefore increase the tendency to bleed if injured.
-Taking Colestipol for a long time may worsen constipation
+Duration - Long-term use of Colestipol may cause vitamin K deficiency and, therefore, increase the tendency to bleed if injured.
+Taking Colestipol for a long time may worsen constipation.

 To ensure the safe and effective use of Colestipol, it is important to provide information on the following conditions.